miklevin/MikeLev.in/index.md

 viable platform for life.
 There's plenty of other stuff you can (and should) take up in life for your day-job, as the right tool for the job or  whatever.
-But having Linux, Python, vim and git in your back pocket future-proofs you and makes you able to do stuff and a valuable contributor in almost any environment today and long into the future.
+But having Linux, Python, vim and git in your back pocket future-proofs you and makes you able to do stuff and be a valuable contributor in almost any environment today and long into the future.
+Stick with me for LPvg!

 Each of these tools is a potential rabbit hole in their own right, especially Linux.
 But if you're resisting obsolescence with a vengeance, after you've